Primerica (NYSE:PRI) Rating Increased to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Primerica (NYSE:PRI) from a hold rating to a buy rating in a research note issued to investors on Friday, Zacks.com reports.
-The firm currently has $165.00 price target on the financial services provider’s stock.
+Primerica (NYSE:PRI) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued to clients and investors on Saturday, Zacks.com reports.
+The brokerage presently has a $166.00 price target on the financial services provider’s stock.
+Zacks Investment Research‘s target price would suggest a potential upside of 11.22% from the company’s current price.

 According to Zacks, “Primerica, Inc. provides financial products and services.
 It assists its clients in meeting their needs for term life insurance, which it underwrites, and mutual funds, variable annuities and other financial products, which it distributes primarily on behalf of third parties.
 The Company’s mission is to serve middle income families by helping them make informed financial decisions and providing them with a strategy and means to gain financial independence.
 The Company’s sales representatives use its proprietary financial needs analysis, or FNA, tool and an educational approach to demonstrate how its products can assist clients to provide financial protection for their families, save for their retirement and manage their debt.
 The Company’s clients are generally middle income consumers.
 Primerica also provides an entrepreneurial business opportunity for individuals to distribute its financial products.
 The Company is based in Duluth, Georgia. “

-Separately, upped their target price on Primerica from $140.00 to $144.00 and gave the company a sell rating in a report on Monday, June 21st.
+Separately, lifted their price objective on shares of Primerica from $140.00 to $144.00 and gave the company a “sell” rating in a report on Monday, June 21st.

-The firm also recently declared a quarterly dividend, which will be paid on Tuesday, September 14th.
-Stockholders of record on Friday, August 20th will be given a $0.47 dividend.
-The ex-dividend date is Thursday, August 19th.
-This represents a $1.88 annualized dividend and a dividend yield of 1.26%.
-Primerica’s dividend payout ratio is presently 19.38%.
+Primerica (NYSE:PRI) last released its earnings results on Thursday, August 5th.
+The financial services provider reported $3.25 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $2.88 by $0.37.
+Primerica had a net margin of 17.82% and a return on equity of 23.32%.
+The firm had revenue of $654.16 million during the quarter, compared to analyst estimates of $617.60 million.
+As a group, sell-side analysts predict that Primerica will post 11.63 earnings per share for the current fiscal year.

-In related news, CFO Alison S. Rand sold 1,500 shares of Primerica stock in a transaction on Tuesday, August 31st.
-The stock was sold at an average price of $152.20, for a total value of $228,300.00.
-Following the transaction, the chief financial officer now owns 13,347 shares in the company, valued at $2,031,413.40.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, President Peter W. Schneider sold 3,500 shares of Primerica stock in a transaction that occurred on Friday, August 27th.
+In other Primerica news, President Peter W. Schneider sold 3,500 shares of Primerica stock in a transaction that occurred on Friday, August 27th.
 The shares were sold at an average price of $152.54, for a total transaction of $533,890.00.
-Following the transaction, the president now directly owns 22,672 shares in the company, valued at $3,458,386.88.
+Following the completion of the sale, the president now directly owns 22,672 shares in the company, valued at approximately $3,458,386.88.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Also, CFO Alison S. Rand sold 1,500 shares of the business’s stock in a transaction on Tuesday, August 31st.
+The shares were sold at an average price of $152.20, for a total transaction of $228,300.00.
+Following the completion of the transaction, the chief financial officer now owns 13,347 shares of the company’s stock, valued at $2,031,413.40.
 The disclosure for this sale can be found here.
-0.90% of the stock is owned by corporate insiders.
+0.90% of the stock is owned by insiders.

-A number of hedge funds have recently made changes to their positions in the business.
-NewEdge Wealth LLC lifted its stake in shares of Primerica by 51.2% during the first quarter.
-NewEdge Wealth LLC now owns 12,084 shares of the financial services provider’s stock worth $1,786,000 after purchasing an additional 4,090 shares in the last quarter.
-Granite Investment Partners LLC lifted its stake in shares of Primerica by 2.6% during the first quarter.
-Granite Investment Partners LLC now owns 21,059 shares of the financial services provider’s stock worth $3,113,000 after purchasing an additional 529 shares in the last quarter.
-Schroder Investment Management Group lifted its stake in shares of Primerica by 3.2% during the first quarter.
-Schroder Investment Management Group now owns 59,555 shares of the financial services provider’s stock worth $8,803,000 after purchasing an additional 1,854 shares in the last quarter.
-WBI Investments acquired a new position in shares of Primerica during the first quarter worth about $3,280,000.
-Finally, AGF Investments Inc. lifted its stake in shares of Primerica by 27.7% during the first quarter.
-AGF Investments Inc. now owns 526,811 shares of the financial services provider’s stock worth $77,873,000 after purchasing an additional 114,296 shares in the last quarter.
-89.67% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently modified their holdings of PRI.
+NewEdge Wealth LLC grew its holdings in shares of Primerica by 51.2% during the first quarter.
+NewEdge Wealth LLC now owns 12,084 shares of the financial services provider’s stock worth $1,786,000 after buying an additional 4,090 shares in the last quarter.
+Granite Investment Partners LLC grew its holdings in shares of Primerica by 2.6% during the first quarter.
+Granite Investment Partners LLC now owns 21,059 shares of the financial services provider’s stock worth $3,113,000 after buying an additional 529 shares in the last quarter.
+Schroder Investment Management Group grew its holdings in shares of Primerica by 3.2% during the first quarter.
+Schroder Investment Management Group now owns 59,555 shares of the financial services provider’s stock worth $8,803,000 after buying an additional 1,854 shares in the last quarter.
+WBI Investments purchased a new stake in shares of Primerica during the first quarter worth $3,280,000.
+Finally, WINTON GROUP Ltd grew its holdings in shares of Primerica by 21.3% in the second quarter.
+WINTON GROUP Ltd now owns 9,645 shares of the financial services provider’s stock valued at $1,477,000 after purchasing an additional 1,693 shares during the period.
+89.67% of the stock is owned by institutional investors.

 Primerica, Inc engages in the provision of financial products to middle-income households.
 It operates through the following segments: Term Life Insurance, Investment and Savings Products, and Corporate and Other Distributed Products.
 The Term Life Insurance segment includes underwriting profits in the in-force book of term life insurance policies.